-The recently passed comprehensive tax reform bill could adversely affect our business and financial condition.\
+The recently passed comprehensive tax reform bill could adversely affect our business and financial condition.

 On December 22, 2017, President Trump signed into law the Tax Act which significantly revises the Code.
 The Tax Act, among other things, contains significant changes to corporate taxation, including reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limitation of the tax deduction for interest expense to 30% of adjusted earnings (except for certain small businesses), limitation of the deduction for NOLs to 80% of current year taxable income and elimination of NOL carrybacks, one time taxation of offshore earnings at reduced rates regardless of whether they are repatriated, elimination of U.S. tax on foreign earnings (subject to certain important exceptions), immediate deductions for certain new investments instead of deductions for depreciation expense over time, and modifying or repealing many business deductions and credits.
-Notwithstanding the reduction in the corporate income tax rate, the overall impact of the Tax Act is uncertain and our business and financial condition could be adversely affected.
-In addition, it is uncertain if and to what extent various states will conform to the Tax Act.
+Notwithstanding the reduction, it is uncertain if and to what extent various states will conform to the Tax Act.
 The impact of this tax reform on holders of our common stock is also uncertain and could be adverse.
 We urge our stockholders to consult with their legal and tax advisors with respect to this legislation and the potential tax consequences of investing in or holding our common stock.

-Our internal computer systems, or those used by our CROs or other contractors or consultants, may fail or suffer security breaches.\
+Our internal computer systems, or those used by our CROs or other contractors or consultants, may fail or suffer security breaches.